nyu-devops/lab-flask-rest/README.md

 The `.env` file will be loaded when you do `flask run` so that you don't have to specify any environment variables.

-## Alternate using Vagrant and Docker
+## Alternate for M1 Macs using Vagrant and Docker

-You can also use Docker as a provider instead of VirtualBox.
+You can also use [Docker Desktop for Apple Silicon](https://docs.docker.com/docker-for-mac/apple-silicon/) as a provider instead of VirtualBox.
 This is useful for owners of Apple M1 Silicon Macs which cannot run VirtualBox because they have a CPU based on ARM architecture instead of Intel.

 Just add `--provider docker` to the `vagrant up` command like this: